 During your colonoscopy images from the camera are shown in real-time on a monitor, allowing the doctor to carefully examine the bowel.
 Biopsies and treatment can be given during this procedure, which usually takes about 30 minutes.

-Colonoscopy is a medical outpatient procedure that lets a gastroenterologist like Dr. Khodadadian visually examine the lining of your large intestine from the inside.
+Colonoscopy is a medical outpatient procedure that allows a gastroenterologist like Dr. Khodadadian to visually examine the lining of your large intestine from the inside.
 This procedure often is performed to test for colon cancer and to check for pre-cancerous polyps, which can be removed at the same time.
 Dr. Khodadadian uses a long, flexible tube called a colonoscope.
 This device, about as thick around as a finger, has a video camera on its tip and sends images to a video monitor, where the doctor can observe its trip from your rectum to the deepest part of your colon.
-This colonoscopy is performed at our offices located on NYC’s Upper East Side.
+This colonoscopy is performed at our offices located in Midtown at 25th street between Madison and Park Avenue.

 Why You May Need a Colonoscopy

 Despite the prevalence of screening, colon cancer is among the leading causes of cancer deaths in the United States, claiming about 50,000 lives a year.
 Increased awareness and prevention could save at least half that number.
 Colonoscopy is a screening test to catch cancer early, while it is still treatable.